enterpriseDomain/ClassMaker/README.md

 ClassSupplier is an Eclipse plug-in allowing to make code programmatically.

-It generates source code from provided model, builds, exports, and installs in runtime the entire plug-in, and then loads it's classes, that are reflectively accessible through modeled API.
+It generates source code from the provided model, builds, exports, and installs it in runtime as entire plug-in, and then loads classes, that are reflectively accessible through modeled API.

 Example: